 Ineffective forest management practice is also one of the drivers of forest degradation.
 It is mainly associated with institutional weakness caused by lower financial capacity and technical resources; barriers in forest enhancement; and weak forest governance due to deficiency in forest sector transparency, declining accountability, and weak coordination and cooperation among forest stakeholders.
-Poor financial status of CFUGs; and inadequate inputs and protection of plantation sites due to open grazing, riverbank cutting and cutting of saplings by fodder, firewood collectors are major barriers of forest enhancement in the area (Figure 9).
+Poor financial status of CFUGs; inadequate inputs (irrigation, manure) and protection of plantation sites due to open grazing; cutting of saplings by fodder, firewood collectors; and expansion of invasive species like Mikania micrantha are major barriers of forest enhancement in the area (Figure 10).